hoangbvh2015/hoangbvh2015/README.md

-# Hoang Nguyen - Passionate Web Developer, Frontend Trainer
+# Hoang Nguyen - Passionate Web Developer, Frontend

 - Open and friendly.
 - Love to learn new things, especially things related to Frontend stacks.